containers/podman/docs/podman-run.1.md

 container that determines your container health.
 The command is required for other healthcheck options to be applied.
 A value of `none` disables existing healthchecks.

+Healthchecks currently only work when running as root.

 **--healthcheck-interval**=*interval*

 Set an interval for the healthchecks (a value of `disable` results in no automatic timer setup) (default "30s")